gael-vanderlee/whai/README.md

 ### Commands not preserving state

-This is expected.
-Changes like `cd` and `export` persist only within a whai session, not in your main shell.
+This is by design.
+Each command runs independently in its own subprocess.
+Changes like `cd` and `export` do NOT persist between commands.
+If you need multi-step operations, chain commands using `&&` (e.g., `cd /tmp && ls`).

 ### tmux context not working on Windows